crossplane/crossplane/design/one-pager-generic-usage-type.md

 will be blocked until all Composed Resources are deleted as before.
 It will take longer because deletion of the used resource will be blocked until the used resource hence `Usage` is deleted.

-> One caveat with the garbage collector is the substantial delay it can cause during the deletion of composites.
-This delay caused by the garbage collector's use of an exponential backoff when the DELETE API call is rejected.
-The maximum backoff time is 1000 seconds, which means that after no usage of an object is left, it could take up to 1000 seconds before the garbage collector attempts to delete the resource that was previously blocked.
-To mitigate this issue, we could introduce a mechanism in the controller to re-trigger the deletion of the used resource as soon as the Usage resource is deleted.

 #### Directly Deleting a Composite or Managed Resource that is in Use